splitwood/tripleo-undercloud-init-container/README.md

     Server [https://localhost:8443]:

 The installer will take a few minutes to run (typically 10-15 minutes).
-You can watch the logs with:
+When the docker run command exits, you can then watch the logs with:

     sudo docker logs -f undercloud-deploy